newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/cigarette-license.md

 ## Cigarette Tax in New Jersey

-If you sell cigarettes, you must pay a cigarette tax, and a stamp on each pack of cigarettes will indicate that you have paid this tax.
+If you sell cigarettes, you must pay a cigarette tax.
+A stamp on each pack of cigarettes will show that you paid this tax.

-If you are a cigarette manufacturer, you may purchase stamps to be able to sell to cigarette retailers.
+If you are a cigarette manufacturer, you may buy stamps to be able to sell to cigarette retailers.

 Visit the [NJ Division of Taxation website for more information on the New Jersey cigarette tax](https://www.nj.gov/treasury/taxation/cigarette.shtml).